mattways/rails_i18n_record/README.md

 rake db:migrate
 ```

-NOTE: If you are using rails 3 you should add attr_accessible :attr to pass the atrr to create, update, etc.
+NOTE: In rails 3 you should add attr_accessible :attr to pass the atrr to create, update, etc.

 ## Usage